How to Install phpMyAdmin on Debian 12

 Create New MariaDB User

-The phpMyAdmin utility needs a designated user to connect to your database.
-Creating a new MariaDB user improves security and allows you to control the level of permissions granted to this user.
+The phpMyAdmin utility needs a designated user to connect to the database.
+Creating a new MariaDB user improves security and allows the administrator to control the permissions granted to that user.

 Use our detailed guide to create a new MariaDB user and grant privileges.
 Once you set up a MariaDB user, start the phpMyAdmin installation process.